Asian stocks retreat as China's growth slowdown deepens

 “The weakness in investment and production would suggest that confidence is down and trade is probably a big factor within that,” said Shane Oliver, chief economist at AMP Capital in Sydney.

-“What it does do is it puts more pressure on Chinese authorities to come to a deal with (U.S. President) Donald Trump on trade, just as Prseident Trump’s desire to be re-elected puts pressure on him to come to a deal with the Chinese,” Oliver said.
+“What it does do is it puts more pressure on Chinese authorities to come to a deal with (U.S. President) Donald Trump on trade, just as President Trump’s desire to be re-elected puts pressure on him to come to a deal with the Chinese,” Oliver said.

 However, the weak figures also landed as the latest round of markets optimism for such a resolution has begun to run dry.